ibnsamy96/linkbox-downloader/readme.md

 ## Installation

-You can install this CLI utility globally by running the following command:
+You can install the utility globally by running the following command:

 ```shell
 npm install -g @ibnsamy96/linkbox-downloader